redeclipse/community/Iceflower/graphics/README.md

 All .svg files are made myself (Iceflower) with Inkscape.
+If not something different is written.
 (You can find the RE-style images of the Edit Icons too.)
 The file structure are the same as in the RE main directory.
 (Some not)

 **!IMPORTANT!**: Please READ the **WHOLE** ReadMe (*``name_ReadMe.txt``*) of some vector data before you edit or open them.
 Because if there exist there are useful tips and hints.